renshuki/openspotify-rename-playlists/README.md

 # openspotify-rename-playlists
-Tampermonkey script to rename playlists on https://open.spotify.com
-*(should be more or less compatible with other scripts managers as well)*
+Tampermonkey script to rename playlists on https://open.spotify.com (Spotify web player) *(should be more or less compatible with other scripts managers as well)*

 ## Usage